 If you place your banner above the masthead, the padding above and below should be 0px, as the banner should touch the masthead.

-Banners are flexible and can be used for any content.
-Below are some examples of possible use cases.
+Banners are flexible and can be used for any content, so they span several use cases.

 To indicate that an application/site is offline